HPC-SimTools/IPS-framework/examples-proposed/022-tasks-and-ensembles/README.md

 times.

-One difference from the 020 and 021 examples is that one of the instance parameters, B, will be used control how long the task runs via a call to time.sleep().
+One difference from the 020 and 021 examples is that one of the instance parameters, B, will be used to control how long the task runs via a call to time.sleep().